apple/swift-distributed-tracing/README.md

 A Tracing API for Swift.

 This is a collection of Swift libraries enabling the instrumentation of your server side applications using tools such as tracers.
-Our goal is to provide a common foundation that allows you too freely choose how to instrument your system with minimal changes to your actual code.
+Our goal is to provide a common foundation that allows you to freely choose how to instrument your system with minimal changes to your actual code.

-While Swift Distributed Tracing allows building all kinds of _instruments_ which can co-exist in applications transparently, it's primary use is instrumenting multi-threaded and distributed systems with Distributed Traces.
+While Swift Distributed Tracing allows building all kinds of _instruments_, which can co-exist in applications transparently, it's primary use is instrumenting multi-threaded and distributed systems with Distributed Traces.

 ---